 The program offers registered nurses the opportunity to advance their skills in the areas of pharmacology, pathophysiology, and health assessment with nursing theory, process, and research.
 Extensive focus in adult, geriatric, pediatric, and women's health primary care ensure a well-rounded experience.

-You can get your MSN on our Weston campus or through our fully online MSN program.
+You can get your MSN on our Weston campus or through our fully online family nurse practitioner MSN.

 |NU 606 Advanced Pathophysiology||3|

 |NU 601 Nursing Theory||3|

 |HP 609 Health Policy, Politics and Perspectives||3|